 The voltage in Brazil is sometimes 110 volts, sometimes 220 volts.
-There are often sockets for both voltages, but if you want to be safe, you only have to bring devices (razor, hairdryer, etc.) switching button for both voltages, Brazil uses N-type plugs.
+There are often sockets for both voltages, but if you want to be safe, you only have to bring devices (razor, hairdryer, etc.) switching buttons for both voltages, Brazil uses N-type plugs.
 An adapter is required.

 In restaurants, the bill usually shows 10% for service.
-(If not, the invoice is: "gorjeta não incluída").
+(If not, the invoice is: “gorjeta não incluída”).
 Tipping is not expected, but you should round up the total amount.
 Many hotels charge tax rates of 5 to 15%.
-Reasonable for room staff and luggage carriers: about R $ 5.
-In the taxi: meter.
+Reasonable for room staff and luggage carriers: about R$ 10.

 Tap water is not drinkable.
 But you can use it without hesitation to brush your teeth.
 To drink, you should only drink bottled drinks, filtered or boiled water and no ice.